joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-01-08-family-devos-luke.md

 ---
-title: 'Luke 1:67-80 What Are You Saved From and To?'
+title: '✅Luke 1:67-80 What Are You Saved From and To?'
 author: Joseph Louthan
 type: post
 publishDate: 2020-01-08